hswg94/eCommercePOC/README.md

-This project has been decoupled and the repository will not have anymore changes
+This project has been decoupled to set up for deployment, this repository will no longer have any commits.